Online Education Frequently Asked Questions

 Answer: Online courses at SUNY Cobleskill are developed and presented completely through the Internet.
-Professors and students communicate in an asynchronous format through a very popular online Course Management Suite, ANGEL.
-This format makes it convenient for any student to receive an education 24/7, even during holidays.
-Instructors lecture online through ANGEL within the course site.
-ANGEL is a user-friendly program requiring no special training.
-The ANGEL system provides easy tools for students to interact with instructors and other students through emails, the Discussion Forum, or the online chatting room.
-ANGEL also makes it simple for students to submit their papers and check grades online anytime.
-Check this site to learn how to use ANGEL.
+Professors and students communicate in an asynchronous format through a very popular online Course Management Suite, MOODLE.
+This format makes it convenient for any student to receive an education 24/7, even during the holidays.
+Instructors lecture online through MOODLE within the course site.
+MOODLE is a user-friendly program requiring no special training.
+The MOODLE system provides easy tools for students to interact with instructors and other students through emails, the Discussion Forum or the online chat room.
+MOODLE also makes it simple for students to submit their papers and check grades online anytime.
+Check this PDF out to learn how to use MOODLE:

 Q 2.
 Is there an "Orientation" for online students?

-Answer: There will be no formal on-campus orientation for online students as traditional students usually have.
-However, instructors will contact their students through email, telephone, or even through regular mail before class.
+Answer: There will be no formal on-campus orientation for online students like traditional students usually have.
+However, instructors will contact their students through email, telephone or even through regular mail before class.
 They will discuss how the class will be conducted and address any questions you may have.
-The “Orientation” gives you information as how to get to your ANGEL course site, how to use Cobleskill’s network, contact network support, how to order your books, and even get a head start on your first assignment.
+The “Orientation” gives you information as how to get to your MOODLE course site, how to use Cobleskill’s network, contact network support, how to order your books and even get a head start on your first assignment.